-Certain visitors to Better choose to interact with Better in ways that require Better to gather personally-identifying information.
+Certain visitors to Better’s Website choose to interact with Better in ways that require Better to gather personally-identifying information.
 The amount and type of information that Better gathers depends on the nature of the interaction.
-For example, Better asks visitors who sign up for a service offered at Better with their email.
+For example, Better asks visitors who sign up for a service offered at Better for their email addresses.
 In this case, Better collects such information only insofar as is necessary or appropriate to fulfill the purpose of the visitor’s interaction with Better.
 Better does not disclose personally-identifying information other than as described below.
 Visitors can always refuse to supply personally-identifying information, though doing so may prevent them from engaging in certain website-related activities.

 Protection of Certain Personally-Identifying Information